thinkshout/thinkshout/_expertise/digital-strategy.md

 ---
 layout: expertise-detail
 body-class: expertise
-title: Digital Strategy and Engagement
+title: Strategy and Engagement
-slug: content-strategy
+slug: strategy-engagement
-tag: Content Strategy
+tag: Strategy and Engagement

 leadin: |
-  Strategy to Inspire Action
+  Inspire Action
 images:
   hero: ts_redesign/expertise/contentstrategy.jpg
   icon: expertise/icon-content-strategy.svg
 blurb: |
-  We partner with mission-driven organizations to develop and implement strategies that grow audiences, raise more funds, and amplify voices.
+  We partner with mission-driven organizations to develop and implement strategies that grow audiences, raise funds, and amplify voices.
 Together, we can build strong, effective engagement ecosystems.
 blurb_short: |
-  We partner with mission-driven organizations to develop and implement strategies that grow audiences, raise more funds, and amplify voices.
+  We partner with mission-driven organizations to develop and implement strategies that grow audiences, raise funds, and amplify voices.
 Together, we can build strong, effective engagement ecosystems.
 points: |
   <li>Website Audit and Metrics</li>
   <li>Communications Audit</li>